kmarsh/kevinmarsh.com/content/uses/index.md

 * **Apollo** (iOS): Much better than new Reddit.
 * **Chrome** (macOS): Occasionally need to fire it up for the dev tools, which are top-notch.
 * **Drafts** (iOS): I should use this more.
-* **Dropbox** (macOS, iOS): I've never paid for it or used any of it's.
-I have 6GB+ or so of free usage from referrals back in the day and it's good enough for what it does.
-Keeps a bunch of folders in sync and backed up across devices.
+* **Dropbox** (macOS, iOS): I've never paid for it or used any of it's newer advanced features.
+I have 6GB+ or so of free usage from referrals back in the day and it's good enough for what it doe: keep a bunch of files in sync and backed up across a few devices.
 * **Fantastical** (iOS): I only use this on my iPhone.
 * **GoodReader** (iOS): The best app I've found for consuming PDFs on the iPad.
 * **Google Photos** (iOS, Web): The search is amazing and I love seeing photos on our Google Nest Hub in the kitchen.
 It's also nice to have (another) automated backup.
 I use their API for creating a photo calendar for my wife's Christmas present every year.